bundesAPI/nina-api/python-client/README.md

 import time
 from deutschland import nina
 from pprint import pprint
-from deutschland.nina.api import covid_api
+from deutschland.nina.api import archive_api
-from deutschland.nina.model.ags_covid_rules import AGSCovidRules from deutschland.nina.model.covid_infos import CovidInfos from deutschland.nina.model.covid_map import CovidMap from deutschland.nina.model.covid_ticker import CovidTicker from deutschland.nina.model.covid_ticker_message import CovidTickerMessage
+from deutschland.nina.model.archive_warning_history import ArchiveWarningHistory from deutschland.nina.model.warning import Warning
 # Defining the host is optional and defaults to https://warnung.bund.de/api31
 # See configuration.py for a list of all supported configuration parameters.
 configuration = nina.Configuration(